Phillip9587/nx-stylelint/README.md

 ## Usage

 To use a custom formatter you have to configure the `formatter` option of your `stylelint` target.
-Target Options can be configured in the `project.json` file of your project or `workspace.json`/`angular.json`, when defining the target or when invoking it (https://nx.dev/configuration/projectjson#targets).
+Target Options can be configured in the `project.json` file of your project or when invoking it (https://nx.dev/configuration/projectjson#targets).

 You can provide a path to your custom formatter: